 - Three (3) Letters of Reference (uploaded separately to Fastlane by selected referees)

 *Applications, and specifically the two statements, will be evaluated according to the NSF's stated "Broader Impacts" and "Intellectual Merit" criteria.
 Familiarity with these criteria is strongly encouraged.
-Applicants are advised to read the 2017 program solicitation and to attend the Information Session on September 7 and the Grant-Writing Workshop Series scheduled for September 23-October 14.
+Applicants are advised to read the 2018 program solicitation and to attend the information sessions and the grant-writing workshop series scheduled for early August-early October 2018.
 Early consultation with advisors, letter writers, and Maria Snyder, Coordinating Official, and review of the below Applicant Resources strongly advised.

-Letters of reference are due no later than 5:00 p.m.
-(ET) on November 3.
+Letters of reference are due via Fastlane no later than 5:00 p.m.
+(ET) on November 2.

 The Graduate School of Arts and Sciences hosted an information session on Wednesday, September 7, 2016 to encourage and support applications to the National Science Foundation’s (NSF) Graduate Research Fellowship Program (GRFP).
 The information session opened with a presentation by William J. Hahn, former GRFP program officer at the NSF and affiliated faculty in both the Biology department and the Science and Technology in International Affairs (STIA) program at Georgetown.
 Dr. Hahn began with an overview of the program and applicant requirements, emphasizing the new FY2017 eligibility criteria, and provided guidance on how to competitively frame the statements to complement the agency’s funding priorities.
 The presentation concluded with a panel of current fellows who shared their experience on the application process, and in particular the statement writing, based on their individual experiences.
 The session concluded with a Q&A with Dr. Hahn and the panelists.
 The information session powerpoint presentation and video-recordings are available below: